 Once full of water, I hooked up all the electronics.
 The tank is new along with a new pump and filter media.
 The light (a Finnex Planted+), temperature controller, and automation plugs are the same as we have used previously.

 One notable change in equipment is with the CO2 system.
-I have previously use a diffuser stone inside the display tank to diffuse the CO2 into the water.
-With the new tank, I have incorporated an inline CO2 diffuser and hidden it in the pump section along with the heater and pump.
-I’m still testing but hope to be writing about this soon.
+I previously used a diffuser stone inside the display tank to diffuse the CO2 into the water.
+I have incorporated an inline CO2 diffuser with the new tank and hidden it in the pump section along with the heater and pump.
+I’m still testing, but I hope to be writing about this soon.

 Planting Time

 Planting in Up Aqua Aquasand is very easy.
-Just push the plant in with pinchers, wiggle a little and give a quarter twist.
+Push the plant in with pinchers, wiggle a little, and give a quarter twist.
 Then slowly move the pincer tips up and away.
-My replanting of HC was sparse – not many chunks and they are spaced a good distance apart.
+My replanting of HC was sparse – not many chunks, and they are spaced a reasonable distance apart.
 We will see how fast it fills in.

 Later that evening, we rounded up ‘Uno’ and as many shrimp as possible and put them in their new home.
 The activity level of the shrimp was amazing – they were zooming all over the new tank.